Home > Keeping your cool > Restaurant Refrigeration Repair: Signs, Costs & Tips

 Every piece of refrigeration equipment in your restaurant plays a critical role, from the massive walk-in freezer in the back to the small under-counter unit at the bar.
 Understanding the specific challenges each type of unit faces is the first step toward preventing a crisis.
 When you know what to look for, you can spot trouble early and keep your kitchen running smoothly, your inventory safe, and your customers happy.
 Let’s look at the most common types of commercial refrigeration and the typical issues they encounter.

-Walk-in Coolers and Freezers
+For Bulk Storage: Walk-in Coolers and Freezers

 As the heart of your inventory storage, your walk-in cooler and freezer are arguably the most important pieces of equipment you own.
 They protect thousands of dollars worth of food, so their reliability is non-negotiable.
 One of the most frequent and dangerous problems these units face is temperature inconsistency.
 Even a slight deviation can accelerate spoilage, compromise food safety, and put your business at risk.
 If you notice temperatures creeping up or fluctuating, it’s a clear sign that something is wrong—whether it’s a failing compressor, a faulty door seal, or an issue with the evaporator fan.
 Addressing these issues immediately is essential for any restaurant’s commercial services plan.

-Reach-in Refrigerators and Freezers
+For the Line: Reach-in Refrigerators and Freezers

 Reach-in units are the workhorses of the kitchen line, giving your staff quick access to ingredients during a busy service.
 But this constant use also makes them vulnerable to specific problems.
 Because the doors are opened and closed so frequently, the system has to work overtime to maintain its temperature.
 This can lead to premature wear on components.
 Common failure points include thermostats that no longer read temperatures accurately, blocked airflow from overstocking shelves, and weakening insulation in the door seals.
 When a reach-in unit fails, it can bring your entire prep line to a halt, so keeping an eye on its performance is key to a smooth shift.

-Under-counter Refrigeration Units
+For Tight Spaces: Under-counter Refrigeration

 These compact units are brilliant for maximizing space at prep stations, service wells, and bars.
 While they may be small, the problems they can cause are anything but.
 Because they are often tucked into tight, enclosed spaces, under-counter refrigerators can struggle with proper ventilation, causing the compressor to overheat and fail.
 You might also notice strange noises, water leaks from clogged drain lines, or significant frost buildup.
 Regular checks are vital to ensure these convenient coolers don’t turn into a major headache.
 Don’t let their size fool you—they require just as much attention as their larger counterparts to operate efficiently.